 Identity Theft.
 Unfortunately identity theft has become a huge problem in today’s Internet savvy world.
 If you are or have experienced identity theft it may be necessary to obtain police reports and any follow-up information in order to have this information corrected.
 It may take a little more time to correct these types of errors.

-How to remove late payments with the credit bureaus
+How to dispute late payments with the credit reporting agencies

 The “Never Late” Dispute.
 Disputing a late payment by stating you were never late may result in two different outcomes: (1) the CRA will contact the creditor and get verification to confirm the listing or; (2) the CRA will contact the creditor, the creditor may fail to respond within (30) days which results in the listing being converted to a “positive status.”